thatstatsguy/thatstatsguy.github.io/_posts/2023-04-16-Hub and Spoke Pattern Part 2.md

 tags: Blazor C#
 categories: Patterns
 ---
 Hi and welcome back to this series of articles where I'm exploring the Hub and Spoke pattern.
-In this series of articles, I'm exploring the hub and spoke architecture by building an exchange rate application which receives real time notifications via a rest API.
+We're building an exchange rate application which receives real time notifications via a rest API.
 In the previous article we set up the API that would receive requests.
-It's now time to set up something that can receive real time notifications and send it on to all components listening for update events.
+Next is setting up something that can receive real time notifications and send it on to all components listening for update events.

 ## The event handler
-In this example I'm taking the example provided [here](https://github.com/jeffreypalermo/blazormvc) and stripping it down to it's most basic parts.
-The idea here is to register a service in which "interested" components can register their interest for a given event.
-In our example, the end goal is to set up exchange rate Razor components which will register themselves in order to listen for events.
+I'm taking the example provided [here](https://github.com/jeffreypalermo/blazormvc) and stripping it down to it's most basic parts.
+The idea is to register a service in which "interested" components can register themselves for a given event.

-First off we're defining an interface which the service will use.
-The interface will define functionality that components can use to register themselves and other components (like the API controller) can use to fire off notification events.
+First off we're defining an interface which the service will use to notify listeners and receive events.

 ```
 public interface IUiBus